Ganome/BCS/homework-completed/Unit-15/README.md

 #### Challenge #3

 - There should be two webpages at the bottom of the window.
-The one on top is the original, and the one on the bottom is the defaced webpage.
+The one on top is the original, and the one on the bottom will be the defaced webpage.
+This is a screenshot before defacing.

    ![original webpage](challenge-3-original.png)